anishakd4/postgresLearning/indexes/README.md

 [<img src="./bt_page_items_03.png" width="50%"/>](./bt_page_items_03.png)

 - You'll notice that we do not see an index of three here.
 That is because index three is the actual root node itself.
+We are looking at the root node right now.
+So all the id CT IDs right here 1, 2, 4, 5, 6, 7, 8, Those are the index of the different leaf nodes that we can go to.

 [<img src="./bt_page_items_04.png" width="50%"/>](./bt_page_items_04.png)